skipallmighty/Get/README.md

 }
 ```

 Does not throw errors right now.
-Just gets.
+Just gets JSON.
+That's all.